kaunkrishna/kaunkrishna/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a 16-year-old currently diving into the world of **Web Development**.
-I love tinkering with my system, customizing my workflow, and learning how to build cool things for the web.

-### 👨‍💻 About Me
 * 🔭 **Currently learning:** The ins and outs of front-end web development (HTML, CSS, JavaScript) and planning my big projects!
-* 🐧 **Daily driver:** Arch Linux + Hyprland.
-I spend way too much time making my desktop look perfect.
-* 🌱 **Goal for this year:** Learn Frontend Web Devlopment.
-* ⚡ **Fun fact:** I use Arch btw.